cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 * [Google Scholar page](https://scholar.google.com/citations?user=N5InzP8AAAAJ&hl=en)
 * [Semantic Scholar page](https://www.semanticscholar.org/author/Mikel-Artetxe/2347956)

+# Experiments I'd like to try

+## Jargon/Dialect translator?
+* Take a word-aligner such as fast_align or Monoses, and translate from, say the KJV to the ESV.
+* Datasets: Wikipedia vs. Simple English Wikipedia?

 # Leads, TODOs, and unanswered questions
 Collecting quick thoughts and questions for later review
 * What is VecMap? https://www.aclweb.org/anthology/P18-1073/, and is it useful?
 Is there code? (edit: yes, https://github.com/artetxem/vecmap)